Anna Grimaldi wins gold in Rio

-Rio Paralympics 2016: Anna Grimaldi wins gold with her last jump in long jump final
+Rio Paralympics 2016: Anna Grimaldi wins dramatic gold, Rebecca Dubber claims bronze

-Kiwi Anna Grimaldi dramatically won gold in the women's T47 long jump final as New Zealand made a promising start to the Paralympic Games.
+Kiwi Anna Grimaldi dramatically won gold in the women's T47 long jump final as New Zealand made a promising start to the Rio Paralympics on Friday (NZ time).

-Grimaldi was third before her final jump, but she then leapt into first with a jump of 5.62m.
+And swimmer Rebecca Dubber finished third in the women's 100m backstroke S7 final to take out bronze, capping a double-medal opening day for the Kiwis in Rio.

-Cyclist Kate Horan came up just short as New Zealand looked for their first medal at the Rio Paralympics.
+Grimaldi was third before her final jump, but she then leapt into first with a distance of 5.62m.

-Horan had to settle for fourth in the women's 3km pursuit C4 on Friday (NZ time) as the Kiwis made a promising start to the Games.
+The 19-year-old Dunedin athlete finished just three centimetres ahead of Cuba's Yundis Castillo, who won silver, and five ahead of Australia's Carlee Beattie, who won bronze.

 READ MORE: